πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Unused

-Key point: Start address of n = 0x1000 / Start address of m = 0x1004 / Address of c = 0x1008
+Key point: n starts at address 0x1000 / m starts at address 0x1004 / c is at address 0x1008

-Get an address with the & operator: Writing &n gives you the address of variable n (e.g., 0x1000).
-You can even print the address with printf("%p\n", &n);.
+Use the & operator to get an address: writing &n gives you the address of the variable n (something like 0x1000).
+You can even print it with printf("%p\n", &n);.

-Regular variable vs pointer
+Regular variable vs. pointer

 Regular variable